DIPlib/diplib/changelogs/diplib_next.md

   to be [protected](https://diplib.org/diplib-docs/dip-Image.html#protect) by default.
   It is possible to manually unprotect the image after conversion.

+- `dip.Image.TensorElement()` is deprecated and will be removed in a future version of PyDIP.
+Since the first non-beta release it has been possible to index the tensor element using `()`, so this function has no purpose.
+  It also does not exist in *DIPlib* itself.

 (See also changes to *DIPlib*.)

 ### Bug fixes